 START WITH YOUR OWN STUFF

 Do not underestimate the power of cleaning out a packed basement or the act of getting rid of over half your wardrobe.
-Or decluttering the guest room so you can finally use the sewing machine you said you would learn to use!
+Or decluttering the guest room so you can finally use the sewing machine you said you would learn to use, and finally make Christmas stockings for the kids!
 Actions speak louder than words.

 I could tell my husband how I was feeling about a newly cleared space or how I went through a process of letting go of things I never thought I would, but I didn’t have to say much to my husband to convince him that decluttering was freeing my mental space and physical space.
 He saw it.
 As a result, over the years I have seen him let go of things that I didn’t expect he ever would (like that weirdly shaped, unflattering company leather jacket from the early 2000s)